 VMware assessment and migration

-Review the Azure Migrate: Server Assessment and Azure Migrate: Server Migration support matrix for VMware VMs.
+Review the Azure Migrate: Discovery and assessment and Azure Migrate: Server Migration support matrix for VMware VMs.

 Hyper-V assessment and migration

-Review the Azure Migrate: Server Assessment and Azure Migrate: Server Migration support matrix for Hyper-V VMs.
+Review the Azure Migrate: Discovery and assessment and Azure Migrate: Server Migration support matrix for Hyper-V VMs.

 Azure Migrate versions